mihirtakalkar/Dunkify/README.md

 # Dunkify
-NBA stats and insights tool.
+NBA stats and insights tool, developed in React with MongoDB.